milomedia/tilix/_posts/2019-07-14-Senapt-success.md

 ## Solution

 With the challenge clear, the starting point for tilix.energy was to lead the development of the value proposition.
-The approach was to leverage a library of tools, case studies and templates to help Senapt clearly understand its target customers, create better products and grow a client base.
+The approach was to leverage a library of tools, case studies and templates to help Senapt clearly understand its target customers, design better features and grow a client base.

 With a value proposition in hand, the next steps were to architect a range of digital properties including a website, CRM and pitch deck.